Ireland saver: is EUR500 or EUR1,000/month enough for retirement?

 How the costs are planned

 To keep the comparison focused, this scenario does not try to model your entire working-life budget.
-Instead, it models your retirement saving capacity (what is left after rent and living costs) plus a few realistic "life happens" events:
+Instead, it uses your retirement saving capacity (what is left after rent and living costs) plus a few realistic "life happens" events:

 - Moving + setup costs (deposit, furnishings, fees)